 Text: An Episodic History of Mathematics, by Steven G. Krantz, which may be downloaded free at

 Prerequisite: At least a year of calculus.
-Some background in
+Some background in mathematical proof-writing.

-Instructor: Betsy Berry, Ph.
+Instructor: Yifei Pan, Ph.
 D.

 This course will present a logical development of plane geometry, both Euclidean and non-Euclidean, from a modern axiomatic perspective.
 There will be an emphasis on understanding the proofs of the theorems as well as their content.
 Historical and philosophical aspects of geometry will be included.